 On the other hand, we can find certain transactions that do not fulfil the legal definition and still are subject to VAT.
-The free-of-charge supplies to employees (e.g. various employee benefits or gifts) are the most common examples.
+The most common examples are free-of-charge supplies to employees (e.g., various employee benefits or gifts).
 Such goods or services are provided for no consideration.
 Despite this, they are subject to VAT.
-This rule is implemented in order to avoid potential discrimination that would arise between employees receiving a non-taxed benefit and normal customers, purchasing the same goods or services on the market with VAT.
+This rule is implemented in order to avoid potential discrimination that would arise between employees receiving a non-taxed benefit and normal customers purchasing the same goods or services on the market with VAT.

-For the correct application of VAT, the supply of goods and services is distinguished.
+The supply of goods and services must be distinguished for the correct application of VAT.
 There are different rules for these two categories in the application of the VAT rates, the determination of the tax base, the date of taxable supply, and the place of supply.
 The category of goods includes all movable or immovable things.
 Note that gas, heat, electricity, and water are also goods for VAT purposes.
 Services are defined as any transactions that do not constitute supplies of goods, including the assignment of intangible property and the obligation to refrain from or tolerate an act or situation.

-VAT rates
+8.2 VAT rates

 Due to the EU harmonisation of the VAT, the member states are bound by certain common rules regarding the VAT rates and exemptions implemented in their local VAT legislation.
-The VAT Directive stipulates that member states must apply a standard rate on both the goods and the services, which may not be less than 15 %.
-They may also apply either one or two reduced rates.
-The reduced rates may not be less than 5 % and they may only apply to the categories of goods and services specified in Annex III and IV of the VAT Directive.
-However, many member states agreed on certain exemptions to these rules and they apply reduced rates to supplies other than those listed.
-The structure of the VAT rates is rather a political question and countries use the rates in their tax systems for various purposes, e.g. social support by applying reduced rates on pharmaceuticals or foodstuffs, etc.
+The VAT Directive stipulates that member states must apply a standard rate on goods and services, which may not be less than 15 %.
+The member states can also apply two reduced rates of at least 5% (max. for 24 items from Annex III. to the Directive).
+One rate lower than 5% or exemption with the right to deduct for max.
+7 items from the shortlist (e.g. pharmaceuticals, books, food).
+However, many member states agreed on certain exemptions to these rules, and they applied reduced rates to supplies other than those listed.
+The structure of the VAT rates is rather a political question, and countries use the rates in their tax systems for various purposes, e.g., social support by applying reduced rates on pharmaceuticals or foodstuffs, etc.

-In the Czech Republic, the standard rate of 21 % is quite high as well as the first reduced rate of 15 %.
-The goods subject to the first reduced rate include e.g. foodstuffs, non-alcoholic beverages; take-away food; medical equipment for disabled persons; children's car seats; firewood; some agricultural supplies; and cut flowers and plants for decorative use.
+In the Czech Republic, the standard rate of 21 % is quite high, and the reduced rate is 12 %.
+The goods subject to the reduced rate include, e.g., foodstuffs; milk-based beverages; medical equipment for disabled persons; children's car seats, some agricultural supplies; water supplies; gas and heat; newspapers and periodicals; most pharmaceutical products; most books (including e-books) and social housing (e.g. flats under 120 m2 and family houses up to 350 m2).